mohamedirfansh/Caerula-Theme/sublime/README.md

 ## GitHub Repository

-You view the GitHub repository for this theme [here](https://github.com/mohamedirfansh/Caerula-Theme).
+You can view the GitHub repository for this theme [here](https://github.com/mohamedirfansh/Caerula-Theme).

 ## License